canonical/ubuntu-pro-for-wsl/docs/howto/install.md

 <details><summary> Expand to see how </summary>

-Get the Ubuntu Pro token associated to your subscription (it's free for up to 5 machines).
+Get the Ubuntu Pro token associated with your subscription (it's free for up to 5 machines).
 > See more: [Ubuntu Pro dashboard](https://ubuntu.com/pro)

 </details>